tinydanbo/OneHitQuake/README.md

 You can still drown.

-I don't know if it is possible to clear the game with this mod.
-I know [Episode 1 can be done on Nightmare](https://www.youtube.com/watch?v=_Atl0SZOwb8), and I know that *one* forced drowning spot in The Wizard's Manse can be biosuit'd by a particularly nimble player.
+In theory, it is possible to clear the game with this mod.
+All secrets may be a different matter.
+Yes, that *one* forced drowning spot in The Wizard's Manse can actually be done legit.
+Here's [Episode 1 done on Nightmare](https://www.youtube.com/watch?v=_Atl0SZOwb8).

 ## Usage